AfterWorkTea/QAControlPanel/README.md

 * Admin panel for dictionary of Teams
 * Admin panel for application parameters
 * Admin panel for internall DB log
+* Admin panel for granting right to Users
+* Admin panel for authentication log

 ## Processes
 * Import process for results of tests